ttade/git-training-project/README.md

 # git-training-project
 hrllo
-“Project created by Alice and Bob.”
+Project created by Alice and Bob.
+This is a fun project!